MrDave1999/CPlugin.Net/README.md

 # CPlugin.Net

-A simple package that implements a plugin loader.
+A simple library that implements a plugin loader for .NET (5.0+).